 - The tool operational requirements document (TOR).
 For RapiCover testing, we include the integration with the target test hardware in the scope of the requirements, so that they cover the whole process of running tests and obtaining coverage data from the target.

-- The developer version of the tool operational verification results (TOVR) showing that the tool meets its TOR.
-We test using a flexible integration system that mimics the behaviour of a range of standard integration approaches.
+- The developer version of the tool verification results (TVR) showing that the tool meets its TOR.
+We test using a flexible integration system that mimics the behavior of a range of standard integration approaches.

 - Access to software lifecycle plans and configuration control data.